pookleblinky/lifescripts/ideas.md

 of dystopia.

 Idea: extract thirst/fuckslevel etc into a literal statsheet that those scripts look at.
 Change em all in one spot.
+Done.
+Later I'll have to alter savingthrow.